bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 So the two remotes is really easy because there's only one script, right?
 So it's basically people who want to spend the anchor just need to wait till the remote party spends it, they'll learn the key, it's fine.
 The problem is on the two local, because you've got two paths.
-One is to me after time lock, the other one is revocation path to you, right, if I'm cheating.
+One is to me after timelock, the other one is revocation path to you, right, if I'm cheating.
 And then so we originally had the revocation path as the key spend, because it's like, that's a nice benefit, But then if it does, if that gets spent, then you could have this anchor just left over forever.
 So we had to make, we had to get rid of the key, the key spend path in the to local.
 And unfortunately we had to put the revocation path in the script and like just stuff the to local key there.